MattRattigan/Snow/README.md

 # Snow

 ---
-### Snow is is a Go-based software designed for file encryption and decryption, utilizing SQLite for data storage and management.
+### Snow is is a Go-based software designed for file encryption and decryption
 ---

 ### Key Features